marmelab/react-admin/docs/Architecture.md

 // }
 ```

-How the `getList()` method translates to an HTTP request is up to the data provider.
+How the `dataProvider.getList()` method translates to an HTTP request is up to the data provider.
 For instance, when using the REST data provider, the above code will translate to:

 ```
 GET http://path.to.my.api/posts?sort=["title","ASC"]&range=[0, 4]&filter={"author_id":12}